marius311/MuseInference.jl/docs/src/index.md

 # Usage (manual)

-It is also possible to use MuseEstimate without Turing.
+It is also possible to use MuseInference without Turing.
 The MUSE estimate requires three things:

 1. A function which samples from the joint likelihood, $\mathcal{P}(x,z\,|\,\theta)$, with signature: